compstak/simple-dev-server/README.md

 * `mockPath` - You can make a folder on your project that contains sample responses from your API calls.
 Paths that exist in this directory structure will be used instead of making HTTP calls.
 * `app` - An express app or a string that will be used to server your single page app.
 * `apps` - an array of apps, end with a string to serve a single page app.
 Ignored if `app` is present.
+* `serverConfig` - used for webpack-hot-server-middleware if there's a server entry in your webpack config.
 * `port` - the port number that will be used.

 ### 2. Running it